fullstaq-labs/sqedule/docs/server_guide/concepts/database-schema-migration.md

 During startup, the Sqedule server checks whether the database schema is up-to-date.
 If not then it will automatically migrate the database schema to the latest version.

-Note that schema migration requires [sufficient permissions](../installation/requirements.md#permissions).
+Note that schema migration may require [sufficient permissions](../installation/requirements.md#permissions).

 Schema database migration is not concurrency-safe.
 This is the main reason why the Sqedule server currently [does not support running multiple concurrent instances](multi-instance-safety.md) in its default configuration.